Introduction#

 Name: TD, dtype: float64

-Display the proportion of student between groupes#
+Display the proportion of students between groups#

 Using the plot function of panda: